jfeferman/SearchMDB/README.md

  - organisms: groups of molecules
  - pages: groups of organisms, representing a full page or route.

 This structure allows component reuse and to easily compose multiple views.

+The front end contains a form that allows the user to query the Movie MDB via `GET` requests to the provided api https://developers.themoviedb.org/3/getting-started/introduction.

 ## Setting up the development environment